mathjax/MathJax-docs/web/typeset.rst

    expected to handle chaining of the typeset calls yourself, but most coders failed to do this, so MathJax v4 now handles that for you.

-   The version 3 documentation recommened using and setting :js:data:`MathJax.startup.promise` yourself to make sure typeset calls were serialized; if you included that code pattern in your v3 work-flow, you should remove it, otherwise you will likely cause a
+   The version 3 documentation recommended using and setting :js:data:`MathJax.startup.promise` yourself to make sure typeset calls were serialized; if you included that code pattern in your v3 work-flow, you should remove it, otherwise you will likely cause a